-- 1 While you are sitting or inactive, press UP or DOWN from the watch face to view the stress level widget.
-Your current stress level appears. - TIP: If you are too active for the watch to determine your stress level, a message appears instead of a stress level number.
-You can check your stress level again after several minutes of inactivity. - 2 Press (a) to view a graph of your stress level for the last four hours. - Blue bars indicate periods of rest.
+- 1 While you are sitting or inactive, press UP or DOWN from the watch face to view the stress level widget. - 2 Press START to begin measuring.

+TIP: If you are too active for the watch to determine your stress level, a message appears instead of a stress level number.
+You can check your stress level again after several minutes of inactivity.

+3 Press DOWN to view a graph of your stress level for the last four hours.

+Blue bars indicate periods of rest.
 Yellow bars indicate periods of stress.
-Gray bars indicate times when you were too active to determine your stress level. - 3 Press DOWN to view additional details about your stress level and a graph of your average stress level for the last seven days. - 4 To start a breathing activity, press (a), and follow the on-screen instructions.
+Gray bars indicate times when you were too active to determine your stress level.

+4 To start a breathing activity, press DOWN > START, and enter a duration for the breathing activity in minutes.